 \section{Methods and data}

-Two are the methods we use to test MaVaN theory against cosmological data: the likelihood analysis through Markov-Chain Monte-Carlo (MCMC) technique and the Fisher information matrix.
+In this paper, we use two methods to test MaVaN theory against cosmological data: the likelihood analysis through Markov-Chain Monte-Carlo (MCMC) technique and the Fisher information matrix.

-The CMB temperature and polarization anisotropy spectrum and matter power spectrum are calculated by suitably modifying CAMB \citep{camb} to contemplate MaVaN's equations as described above.
+The CMB anisotropy and matter power spectra are calculated by suitably modifying CAMB \citep{camb} to include MaVaN's equations as described above.
 To ensure the accuracy of our calculations, we directly integrate the neutrino distribution function, rather than using the standard velocity weighted series approximation scheme.

-For the MCMC analysis, we use a modified version of the publicly available code {\sc CosmoMC} \citep{Lewis:2002ah} to explore the parameter space.
-We consider the following basic set of parameters: plus $\alpha$ when the exponential potential is involved.
-Here: $\omega_{b,CDM,\nu}$ are the physical baryon, total dark matter and neutrino density parameters, $\omega_{b,CDM,\nu} = \Omega_{b,CDM,\nu} h^2$, where $h$ is the dimensionless Hubble parameter $H_0$; $z_{re}$ is the redshift of reionization; $n_s$ is the scalar spectral index; $A_s$ denotes the amplitude of the scalar fluctuations at a scale of $k=0.05$~Mpc$^{-1}$.
-The sum of $\nu$ masses is directly related to the neutrino density parameter through the relation $M_\nu = \Sigma m_\nu = \omega_\nu \cdot 93.5$ eV, assuming 3 equal mass $\nu$'s.
+For the MCMC analysis, we use a modified version of the publicly available codes {\sc CosmoMC} \citep{Lewis:2002ah} to explore the parameter space.
+We consider the following basic set of parameters: and also $\sigma$ when the exponential potential is involved.
+Here, $\omega_{b}$, $\omega_{CDM}$, $\omega_{\nu}$ are the physical baryon, cold dark matter, and neutrino density parameters.
+Here, $\omega_{i} = \Omega_{i} h^2$, where $i=b,~CDM,~\nu$, and $h$ is the dimensionless Hubble parameter $H_0$; $z_{re}$ is the redshift of reionization; $n_s$ is the scalar spectral index; $A_s$ denotes the amplitude of the scalar fluctuations at a scale of $k=0.05$~Mpc$^{-1}$.
+The sum of the $\nu$ masses is directly related to the neutrino density parameter through the relation $M_\nu = \Sigma m_\nu = \omega_\nu \cdot 93.5$ eV, assuming three equal mass $\nu$ values.